andrewluetgers/omnistate/README.md

 The read replica is a plain JSON object, mutations to it will not trigger a state change!
 So don't assign values to app state read-replicas only use the OmniState api methods for updates.

+## More to Cover...
+Lots more to do and cover but for now look at the TodoMVC example to learn more.

+- React Router integration
+- history api
+- OmniState Tools run the example to try it out!
+- not limited to React Router or even React for that matter
+- more on normalizr and falcor integration
+- beware the "basic" example is currently borked